 Effective strategy execution has always been notoriously difficult.
 It’s thorny, nuanced, and resistant to most efforts to improve it within an organization.
 There’s a reason many studies have found that 90% of strategies fail.
 And that clients come to AchieveIt in the first place.

-In my experience, most organizations struggle with some or all the following issues:
+In my experience, most organizations struggle with some or all of the following issues:

 - Ineffective communication – the most common inhibitor of strategy execution